AxonIQ/reference-guide/part3/command-dispatching.md

 - A "discovery client" of type `DiscoveryClient`.
 This can be provided by annotating your Spring Boot application with `@EnableDiscoveryClient`, which will look for a Spring Cloud implementation on your classpath.

 - A "routing strategy" of type `RoutingStrategy`.
 The `axon-core` module currently provides several implementations, but a function call can suffice as well.
-If you want to route the Commands based on the 'aggregate identifier' for example, setting the routing strategy to `CommandMessage::getIdentifier` would be all you need.
+If you want to route the Commands based on the 'aggregate identifier' for example, you would use the `AnnotationRoutingStrategy` and annotate the field on the payload that identifies the aggregate with `@TargetAggregateIdentifier`.

-The `SpringHttpCommandBusConnector` in it's turn requires three parameters for creation:
+The `SpringHttpCommandBusConnector` requires three parameters for creation:

 - A "local command bus" of type `CommandBus`.
 This is the Command Bus implementation that dispatches Commands to the local JVM.
 These commands may have been dispatched by instances on other JVMs or from the local one.